uhm-coe/authorizer/readme.txt

 = 2.3.3 =
 * Fix: disappearing usermeta box if server is unreachable.
 * Update documentation with supported CAS versions.
+* Feature: Allow posts to be marked as public on restricted access sites.
+* Feature: Allow categories to be marked as public on restricted access sites.

 = 2.3.2 =
 * Feature: Add the ability to specify which CAS or LDAP attribute contains the user's email address.
 Useful for organizations that use an ID or something other than an email to authenticate.